T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 With a framework like https://www.seleniumhq.org/ it's possible to play and verify unattended  test cases.

-To assist such frameworks and to make the tests reliable, an individual tag might be assigned to elements which have to interact with the test framework.
+To assist such frameworks and to make the tests reliable, an individual tag might be assigned to HTML elements which have to interact with the test framework.

 Form